hyi96/codepath-ios-project/README.md

  - [x] users can look up the ratings and comments of the professors
  - [x] users can rate professors
  - [x] users can add professors to departments
- - [ ] users can view key words of a rated professor

  **Optional Nice-to-have Stories**